-SPECIAL ABSENTEE VOTER - RECALLED TO MILITARY
+MILITARY OR OVERSEAS VOTER - RECALLED TO

-SERVICE: A registered special absentee voter recalled to service after October 30, 2012, but before 5:00 p.m. on November 5, 2012, may appear before the county elections official in the county in which he/she is registered, or, if within the state, in the county in which he/she is recalled to service and apply for a vote-by-mail ballot which may be submitted by facsimile or email.
-The vote-by-mail ballot may be voted at the Registrar of Voters' office or voted outside the office on or before the close of the polls on the Election Day and returned as are other vote-by-mail ballots.
-To be counted, the ballot must be returned to the Registrar of Voters' office in person, by facsimile transmission, or by an authorized person on or before the close of the polls on the day of the election.
+MILITARY SERVICE: A registered military or overseas voter recalled to service after October 30, 2018, but before 5:00 p.m. on November 5, 2018, may appear before the county elections official in the county in which the military or overseas voter is registered or, if within the state, in the county in which he or she is recalled to service and apply for a vote-by-mail ballot which may be transmitted by the voter by facsimile, email or online transmission if the elections official makes the transmission option available.

-If the special absentee voter appears in the county in which he/she is recalled to service, rather than the county to which he/she is registered, the elections official shall coordinate with the elections official in the county in which the special absentee voter is registered to provide the vote-by-mail ballot that contains the appropriate measures and races for the precinct in which the special absentee voter is registered. § 3110
+The vote-by-mail ballot may be voted in or outside the elections official's office on or before the close of the polls on Election Day, November 6, 2018, 8:00 p.m., and returned in the same manner as other vote-by-mail ballots.
+To be counted, the ballot must be returned to the elections official's office in person, by facsimile transmission, or by an authorized person on or before the close of the polls on Election Day. §§ 3110, 3111 registered, the elections official shall coordinate with the elections official in the county in which the military or overseas voter is registered to provide the ballot containing the appropriate measures and races for the precinct in which the military or overseas voter is registered.